Dr. Olga Onuch (UK PI and overall project lead/manager)

 Onuch is a Senior Lecturer [Associate Professor] in Politics.
-She joined the University of Manchester in 2014, after holding posts at the University of Toronto (2010-2011), University of Oxford (2011-2014) and Harvard University (2013-2014).
-She is an Associate of Nuffield College (Oxford) and The Harvard Ukrainian Research Institute.
+She joined the University of Manchester in 2014, after holding posts at the University of Toronto (2010-2011), University of Oxford (2011-2014) and Harvard University (2013-2014). between 2014 and 2020 she was an Associate Member of Nuffield College (Oxford) and an Affiliate of The Harvard Ukrainian Research Institute.
 Onuch was also a Research Fellow at the Davis Center (Harvard) in 2017.

 Onuch’s comparative study of protest (elections, migration & identity) in Eastern Europe and Latin America has made her a leading expert in Ukrainian and Argentine politics specifically, but also in inter-regional comparative analysis.
 Her book “Mapping Mass Mobilizations” (2014, reviewed in Europe-Asia Studies), explores the processes leading up to mass protest engagement in Ukraine (2004) and Argentina (2001).
 She is the author of several scholarly articles (in Journal of Democracy, Europe-Asia Studies, Problems of Post-Communism, Post-Soviet Affairs, GeoPolitics among other journals), book chapters, and policy briefs.
 Her research regularly appears in leading media outlets (The Washington Post, The Times, The Guardian, BBC, ITV, Al Jazeera, AFP, among others).
 Onuch’s research on protest politics in Ukraine has resulted in her consulting policymakers in Canada, Ukraine, the UK and US.
 See more at www.olgaonuch.com

 Media availability: Yes (written and spoken: English, Ukrainian, Polish, Spanish, and French).